BlockchainCommons/developer-web-site/_pages/envelope-gstp.md

 * **Discovery**.
 A discovery system allows a party to identify itself with a public key.
 * **Request/Response.** The Request/Response system is used for communication.
 * **Encrypted State Continuation (ESC).** The sender encodes their state by encrypting it with their private key and copies over any state previously sent by the recipient (which is encoded with the recipient's private key).
+[See more on ESC](/envelope/esc/).
 * **Signature.** A sender signs the message with their private key.
 Validating the signature is a requirement for the recipient before processing the message.
 * **Symmetric Encryption.** The entire message is encrypted with a symmetric key.
 * **Public Key Cryptography.** The symmetric key is encrypted with the recipient's public key.